Nebraska prisons faulted in inmate's cervical cancer death

 Koebernick also recommended that the department cease efforts to build an in-house system if one cannot be fully implemented by July 31, 2025, and seek state funds to purchase a system instead.
 The department accepted that recommendation.

-State corrections officials did not respond to a request for comment on the report and its findings on Tuesday.
+State corrections officials did not immediately respond to a request for comment on the report and its findings.

 Wetherell was serving a life sentence for the 1998 murder of 19-year-old Scott Catenacci in a Bellevue park in 1998.
 She was 18 at the time and among six people ages 16 to 20 involved in the killing.